 In an article “How Many Stocks Should You Own In Your Portfolio?”, the author Sean Stannard-Stockton has argued that beyond a point the benefits of diversification decay rather quickly.
 The range of stocks in a portfolio beyond which diversification does not help much is 20-25 … which is pretty close to where most of our focused equity funds are at.

-Since the question on the riskiness of focused equity funds got me curious, I then pulled out the quarterly performance numbers of the top focused equity funds and the top multicap funds over the last 5 years to understand where we stand on this.
+The question on the riskiness of focused equity funds got me curious.
+I pulled out the quarterly performance numbers of the top focused equity funds and the top multicap funds over the last 5 years to understand where we stand on this.

 An examination of the results revealed that there is no particular difference in the movement of a focused equity fund as compared to a multicap fund.
-Which means the fears that focused equity funds are more volatile and carry more risk is just not warranted.
+Thus, fears around focused equity funds are more volatile and carry more risk is not warranted.
 They operate a lot like a multicap fund.

 When compared to the two benchmarks, I find that the returns of focused funds and multicap funds are far higher than the benchmarks.
 The Nifty 50 and the Nifty 200 in the same five period returned a cumulative annual return of 7.9%.